AliBee87/MSSE661-Class-App/README.md

 In a new editor window, enter:

 ```
-git clone https://github.com/AliBee87/MSSE661-Class-App.git **(for class project)**
-git clone https://github.com/AliBee87/weeksalmon.git **(for final project)**
+git clone https://github.com/AliBee87/weeksalmon.git **(for final project.
+Class final is included in MSSE661 repo)**
 ```

-Then, in your terminal, input the following to **install React:**
+Then, input the following to **install React:**

 ```
-npx-create-react-app [file name of your choosing]
+npx create-react-app [file name of your choosing]
 ```

 Then, enter

 ```
-cd [file name that you chose]
+cd [file name you chose]
 code .
 ```

-Ensure the following packages are installed.
-If not, install the following **packages using npm i:**
+Ensure the following packages are installed using **npm i:**
 ```
 @fortawesome/fontawesome-svg-core